ScottSorrentino/virtual-mfa/README.md

 Implementation of the [Time-Based One-Time Password Algorithm](http://tools.ietf.org/html/rfc6238) (TOTP) in Perl.
 This script can be used as a virtual Multi-Factor Authentication (MFA) device for sites like [AWS](https://aws.amazon.com/iam/details/mfa/) and [GitHub](https://help.github.com/articles/about-two-factor-authentication/).

-This utility can either be used as a primary virtual MFA device or a potential backup for smartphone apps like __Google Authenticator__.
+This utility can either be used as a primary virtual MFA device or a potential backup for smartphone apps like Google Authenticator.

 Requirements
 ------------